Connect with others who understand.

 Many people with SMA find that making adaptations to their homes or routines can be helpful.
 For example, some people begin to find daily chores too tiring.
 To adapt to this, they can:

-• Barter with friends or loved ones for less tiring tasks — like knitting or sewing for a neighbor in exchange for cooking or gardening help.
+• Make deals with friends or family members for less tiring tasks, like knitting or sewing for a neighbor in exchange for cooking or gardening help

 People also find adaptive technologies helpful as their symptoms change.
 Adaptive and assistive technologies can include: